 The stress debate is an interesting one.
-I recall growing up, a gentleman by the name of Stan Zemanek and his thoughts about stress.
+I recall growing up, TV personality Stan Zemanek and his thoughts about stress.
 He was a controversial talk back radio host and later become the ‘Beast’ on the tv show Beauty and the Beast.
 If you wanted to learn how to control stress, Stan would be the last person to ask as he simply didn’t believe there was any such thing, as highlighted in the snippet below (Full article from The Age)

 “YOU’RE a lazy wuss,” Zemanek said to a 65-year-old man, who says that he lost his job because of stress.
 “I’ll say it again.
 There’s no such thing as stress!”
 Dr Stan has spoken.
 “The whole stress concept has been fanned by doctors who don’t understand their patients, by lawyers who want to make a quick buck and by stressed people who don’t want to work”.

 “You’re a f—ing idiot,” the caller says to Zemanek, failing in his attempts to explain the stress he believes he is feeling.

 How To Control Stress… But Does It Even Exist?